ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The connection is done via asking 'why'?.
 Why does an actor behave this way?
 There is always a reason, and that is the connection.

-So, put together this across time/chronological order, and you have history!
+So, put together this across time/chronological order, and you have history/current events!

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.